Ulster Defence Regiment: Non-commissioned officer recruitment/appointment

 The appointment of non-commissioned officers (NCOs) was carried out in a variety of ways too.
 In most cases, men were selected who had previously held non-commissioned rank in any of the armed forces or the USC.
 In at least one case (2 UDR) they were chosen by the men themselves.
 In some battalions, men were appointed as lance corporals (l/cpl) on a duty-by-duty basis to assess their worth.
-In the Newry (C) company of 3 UDR, many of the recruits had formerly been soldiers in the local territorial company of the Royal Irish Fusiliers, including the company commander.
+In the Newry (C) company of 3 UDR], many of the recruits had formerly been soldiers in the local territorial company of the Royal Irish Fusiliers, including the company commander.
 It was a simple matter to appoint men who had previously been his NCOs and he supplemented these with former sergeants from the USC.
 The filling of senior NCO posts in this manner did have a drawback in that many men of comparatively young ages who had considerable years of service before retirement or promotion created a "promotion block".

 USC recruitment

 The response from the B Specials was mixed.
 Some felt betrayed and resigned immediately, while others made application to join the UDR as soon as forms were available.
 Others joined the newly formed RUC Reserve instead, especially in Belfast, where during the first month of recruiting, only 36 Specials applied to join the UDR compared to an average of 29% – 2,424, one thousand of whom were rejected, mainly on the grounds of age and fitness.
-Around 75% of the men of the Tyrone B Specials applied, of whom 419 were accepted and, as a result, the 6th Battalion, Ulster Defence Regiment started life as the only battalion more or less up to strength, and remained so during its history.
-In five of the seven battalions, former Specials made up more than half of personnel; in the 4th Battalion, Ulster Defence Regiment, it reached 87%.
+Around 75% of the men of the Tyrone B Specials applied, of whom 419 were accepted and, as a result, 6 UDR started life as the only battalion more or less up to strength, and remained so during its history.
+In five of the seven battalions, former Specials made up more than half of personnel; in 4 UDR, it reached 87%.
 The story was different in Belfast (10%) and the rest of Antrim (42%), where the figures were more balanced, with a correspondingly higher proportion of Catholic recruits.

 Some former B Specials felt so aggrieved at the loss of their force that they booed and jeered passing UDR patrols.
 Most anger seemed to be in County Down, where the USC District adjutant actively campaigned to persuade his men not to apply.